RX-78GP02A/DSA-Module/Big O/bigO.md

 * If you are given 5 disks, how do the rods look like after 7 recursive calls?
 * How many moves are needed to complete the puzzle with 3 disks? with 4 disks? with 5 disks?
 * What is the runtime of your algorithm?

+## 12. Iterative version
+Solve the drills 1 - 7 from your previous checkpoint (Recursion) iteratively.